sgerhardt/TakeStock/README.md

 It gets peg ratios from http://finance.yahoo.com.

-It gets RSIs from http://charting.nasdaq.com.
+It gets RSIs and earnings dates from http://www.nasdaq.com/.

 This project may be run as either a CLI or GUI app.